Karina Bosak

-Karina Anna Bosak (born 8 July 1988) is a Polish politician of the National Movement.
-She was elected member of the Sejm in the 2023 parliamentary election.
+Karina Anna Bosak (born 1988) is a Polish far-right politician of the National Movement (RN).
+She was elected a member of the Sejm in the 2023 parliamentary election.
 Since 2014, she has worked as a lawyer at Ordo Iuris.
 In 2020, she married Krzysztof Bosak.

-In the 2023 parliamentary elections, she ran from 2nd place on the Confederation's list in the suburban district (as a representative of the National Movement).
+In the 2023 elections, she ran from 2nd place on the Confederation's list in the suburban district (as a representative of RN).
 She won a mandate as an MP of the 10th term with 21,217 votes, ahead of Janusz Korwin-Mikke, who ran from the 1st place.
 In the Sejm, she sat on the Constitutional Responsibility Committee and the Legislative Committee.